emillinden/TiTS/README.md

 - Tries to find an issue key suffix in the description, but prompts you for one if not found.
 - Handles one day at a time, with the option to use custom dates.
 - Group identical issue descriptions into one combined time entry.
-- Asks if you want to round to 15 minute intervals.
+- Asks if you want to round to 15 minute intervals (value can be changed).

 ## Prerequisites